3. The Basics of PHP

 $i = 0;

-// that it wants to use them
+// she wants to use them

 f1();